 - Distillation is an antiquated method of water purification, since better systems have been created in the last 10-15 years.
 Because it lacks minerals, distilled water can not replace water lost through sweat.

 - It also has a more acidic pH (around 7.0), which is definitely not optimal for the body.

 - Despite this, some people still claim that distilled water is “pure” and has a cleansing effect.
 Without a doubt, it is a way to avoid harmful environmental chemicals and waterborne pathogens.

 Reverse Osmosis Water

 There are advantages to drinking water that has undergone the process of reverse osmosis.
-If you live in an area with lots of water related issues and concerns, this can be a good way to feel safe about your drinking water.
+Do you live in an area with lots of water related issues and concerns?
+Then this can be a good way to feel safe about your drinking water.
 If pesticides or herbicides are a concern in your community, filtering your water through a reverse osmosis system makes a lot of sense.